zmixnyc/manual/FAQ.md

 	- Although Rack's [System Requirements](Installing.html#system-requirements) suggest that computers as old as 2013 can run Rack, it is recommended to use a computer from 2016 or later that is designed for gaming.
 	There are many gaming laptop and desktop computers on the market for as low as $300, the price of an average hardware Eurorack module.
 	Unfortunately, Apple's MacBook Air and older MacBook Pro models are not designed for gaming (despite their high price!) and are therefore not recommended for VCV Rack.

+<a id="touch"></a>
+## Does VCV Rack work with touch screens?

+Rack's window library GLFW does not support [touch input](https://github.com/glfw/glfw/issues/42) yet, so Rack relies on the operating system to control the mouse cursor using the touch screen.
+This means that multi-touch gestures do not work.
+However, you can disable "View > Lock cursor while dragging" in the menu bar to prevent Rack from grabbing the mouse cursor when interacting with knobs.

+<a id="res"></a>
+## Rack fails to launch on Mac with the error "Rack’s resource directory "n_…/res" does not exist"

+Follow the instructions in [this comment](https://github.com/VCVRack/Rack/issues/1623#issuecomment-551374084).

+<a id="bridge"></a>
+## What was VCV Bridge?

+[VCV Bridge](https://github.com/VCVRack/Bridge) was an experimental project for transferring audio/MIDI between VCV Rack and another DAW via a VST2/AU plugin.
+It relied on [inter-process communication (IPC)](https://en.wikipedia.org/wiki/Inter-process_communication) between Rack (server) and the DAW plugin (client), similar to [ReWire](https://en.wikipedia.org/wiki/ReWire_(software_protocol)).
+Because real-time IPC of audio cannot be achieved on non-[real-time operating systems](https://en.wikipedia.org/wiki/Real-time_operating_system), it was never intended as more than a fun experiment, and the project was concluded a month after development started.
+One could say the experiment "failed", but its purpose was primarily to see how much it would fail.
+The conclusion was that it was not reliable enough for the majority of users.
+VCV Bridge was deprecated in July 2018 and is now unsupported.
+The Bridge VST2/AU plugin was removed in Rack 1.0 (although it can be found in [earlier Rack packages](https://vcvrack.com/downloads/)), and the Bridge audio/MIDI driver will be removed in Rack 2.0.

+<a id="mobile"></a>
+## Will Rack be ported to iOS or Android?

+It is not planned.
+There are many issues with such a project.

+- Technical:
+	- Tablet and phone users don't normally use mice, so a touch driver would need to be written.
+If GLFW is still used, [touch support](https://github.com/glfw/glfw/issues/42) would need to be added to the library.
+	- There is no user-managed filesystem on iOS, and forcing users to mess with the filesystem is bad UX on Android, so plugin folders and patch files would need to be managed entirely by Rack itself.
+	- RtAudio and RtMidi don't have iOS Core Audio/MIDI or Android HAL/OpenSL ES backends, so they would need to be added and tested.
+	- Apple does not allow apps distributed through the store to download and execute code, so either all plugins would need to be included in the distributable, or it could only be distributed on jailbroken iOS devices, which is an absurd user requirement.

+- Business:
+	- Such a port would be expensive to develop, so it would need to be sold commercially.
+Some plugins (proprietary, GPL, etc) would need special licensing agreements in order to be included in the package.
+Some plugins would increase the cost of the product if included in the package.
+Others would simply be omitted from the third-party plugin collection.
+	- The friction for a developer to build and test their plugins on iOS/Android is significantly higher than the three desktop OS's, which may decrease their willingness to develop Rack plugins.
+	- When serving an app on the App Store or Google Play, Apple and Google are not obligated to continue serving an app and may remove it at will or change policies on a whim that can disrupt VCV's business model.
+This would place a large risk upon VCV.